microsoft/CollectServiceFabricData/docs/configuration.md

   - **trace** - 'trace' will enumerate service fabric diagnostic logs (.dtr) zip blobs from 'fabriclogs*'
   - **any** - 'any' without other filters will enumerate all containers for blobs matching criteria.
 - **List** - bool. default false. if true, lists the blobs meeting all criteria for download but does not download the file.
-- **LogDebug** - bool. default false. if true, logs additional 'debug' output to console for troubleshooting.
+- **LogDebug** - int. default 4. if > 0, logs additional 'debug' output to console for troubleshooting.
+0-disabled, 1-exception, 2-error, 3-warning, 4-info, 5-debug.
 - **LogFile** - optional. string. default null. if populated with file and path, will log all console output to specified file. file is recreated every execution if exists.
 - **CacheLocation** - required. string. path to blob download location. this path depending on configuration may need to have many GB free and should be premium / fast ssd disk for best performance. **NOTE:** this path should be as short as possible as downloaded file names lengths are close to MAX_PATH.
 - **SasKey** - required unless using existing data in 'outputlocation' cache from prior execution, then leave empty. string. string type options: account sas uri, service sas uri, or sas connection string. see [shared access signatures](https://docs.microsoft.com/en-us/rest/api/storageservices/delegating-access-with-a-shared-access-signature).